Block42World/block42-wallet-unity/Assets/Block42/Wallet/Demos/01-StaticWalletBalance/README.md

 The first simple demo getting the ETH balance of a given address, and aim to demonstrate two different ways archiving it by using Web3 or EthGetGalanceUnityRequest.

 ## Demo Scene
-Open [StaticWallBalanceDemo.unity](StaticWalletBalanceDemo.unity) scene, a [StaticWallBalanceDemo](StaticWalletBalanceDemo.cs) is attached at DemoScript:
+Open [StaticWallBalanceDemo.unity](StaticWalletBalanceDemo.unity) scene, a [StaticWallBalanceDemo.cs](StaticWalletBalanceDemo.cs) is attached at DemoScript:
 ![Settings](/Documents/Demo-01-StaticWalletBalance/01_settings.png)

 Here you can put the address you're interested in.
 Play the scene and you can see: